 - 7.2 The academy recognises that children may abuse their peers physically, sexually, and emotionally.
-There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children. - At Saint Benedict CVA leaders, teachers and learners create an environment where bullying, peer-on-peer abuse or discrimination are not tolerated.
-If they do occur, staff deal with issues quickly and effectively, and do not allow them to spread - At Saint Benedict CVA learners are prepared for life in modern Britain by equipping them to be responsible, respectful, active citizens who contribute positively to society; developing their understanding of fundamental British values; developing their understanding and appreciation of diversity; celebrating what we have in common - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
+There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+All incidents of this nature must be logged on CPOMS. - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
 We will respond to all reports and concerns, including those that have happened outside of the academy and / or online.
 In addition, we also recognise that children who abuse others and any other child affected by child-on-child abuse are also likely to have considerable welfare and safeguarding issues themselves.